 If you’re looking for some practical strategies that help you find great WordPress developers you can use on your site today, then you’ll love this infographic.

 Before we actually start discussing how to find WordPress programmers for hire, we want to tell you a short story.
 A story of how CollectiveRay first gained experience in hiring freelance WordPress developers.

 We really hope you don't go through anything like this.

 We first tried hiring programmers on Fiverr.
 We set our project and budget.
 Not a cheap one mind you, we went for a small plugin development project.
 We were all set to find a professional.

-We then switched to another freelancing company.
-Same freaking story.
+We then switched to another freelancing platform.
+Same story.
 We went through dozens of failed attempts at hiring good candidates.
 Suffice to say we learned our lesson the hard way.
-Today we go through a rigorous process of vetting hirees - it takes a lot of time and iterations and the results are not guaranteed.
+Today we go through a rigorous process of vetting staff.
+It takes a lot of time and effort and the results are not guaranteed.

 We've also mostly abandoned these dirt cheap directories of cowboys, newbies, and plain old clueless programmers.

 Want more articles like this one?
 Top 5 Places to find the Best App Developer for hire (iOS/Android)

 First things first.
 You need to know what you'll need to hire.
 A great project or designer brief is critical for you to be able to find the right fit.